nikola-lazic/python-crypto-alerts/README.md

 </br> All credentials are stored into credentials.py.
 It look's like this:
 </br>![credentials](/img/creds.png)
 NOTE: Discord token have string "Bot " before token.
 Otherwise, it won't work.

+---

+### **Useful snippets**
+I added 3 useful snippets, which are also used in this project:
+- Discord_message.py for sending a message into Discord channel.
+- Get_all_crypto_pairs.py for getting all USDT crypto pairs from Binance, without BUSD pairs.
+- Percentage_change_of_price.py for checking the percentage change of price.
+Data are stored in dictionary.